nhejazi/txshift/README.md

 ## What’s `txshift`?

-The `txshift` R package is designed to compute targeted maximum likelihood (TML) estimates of the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment and related causal parameters (@diaz2012population).
-In particular, `txshift` implements and builds upon a simplified algorithm for the TML estimator proposed by Dı́az and van der Laan (2018).
+The `txshift` R package is designed to compute semiparametric-efficient estimates of the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment and causal quantities defined through such quantities (Díaz and van der Laan 2012).
+In particular, `txshift` implements and builds upon a simplified algorithm for the targeted maximum likelihood (TML) estimator of such a counterfactual mean, originally proposed in Díaz and van der Laan (2018), and uses the same machinery to compute a one-step estimator (Pfanzagl and Wefelmeyer 1985).

-For many practical applications (e.g., vaccine efficacy trials), it is often the case that the observed data structure is generated under a two-phase sampling mechanism (i.e., a two-stage design).
-In such cases, TML estimators must be augmented to exhibit efficiency in spite of the challenges induced by the censoring process.
-An appropriate augmentation procedure was first proposed by Rose and van der Laan (2011), who proposed the use of inverse probability of censoring weights (IPCW) alongside an augmentation of the relevant efficient influence function.
+For many practical applications (e.g., vaccine efficacy trials), it is often the case that the observed data structure is generated under a two-phase sampling mechanism (i.e., through the use of a two-stage design).
+In such cases, semiparametric-efficient estimators (both of both the TML and one-step varieties) must be augmented to exhibit efficiency in spite of the challenges induced by the sampling process.
+An appropriate augmentation procedure was given by Rose and van der Laan (2011), who proposed the use of inverse probability of censoring weights (IPCW) alongside an augmentation of the efficient influence function.
-`txshift` extends this approach to computing one-step and IPCW-TML estimators of the counterfactual mean under a stochastic treatment regime.
+`txshift` extends this approach to computing IPC-weighted one-step and TML estimators of the counterfactual mean under a stochastic treatment regime.

 -----